rhyolight/numenta-web/packages/numenta.com/pages/machine-intelligence-technology/numenta-in-a-nutshell/_content/_left.md

 ### Our Progress

-We’ve made a series of discoveries–from how the brain represents information to how neurons make predictions and detect anomalies to how entire cortical columns learn to model objects through movement.
+We’ve made a series of discoveries– from how the brain represents information to how neurons make predictions and detect anomalies to how entire cortical columns learn to model objects through movement.
 Our work is filling in the pieces of the common cortical circuit, which underlines all of intelligence.

 ### What Makes Us Unique